 “Our mission is to educate and train outstanding physicians and scientists who possess humanitarian attitudes, critical thinking, and technical skills, as well as multi-cultural competence.
 We are committed to the recruitment and retention of a diverse student body, faculty, and staff, provision of the highest quality healthcare for the citizens of Alabama, and the Central Gulf Coast region, professional development of integrity, as well as inquiry and research.”

-Although our primary obligation is to residents of the state of Alabama, we encourage applicants from neighboring states who have the following credentials:
+Although our primary obligation is to residents of the State of Alabama, we consider competitive applicants from neighboring states with the following minimum credentials:

 Baccalaureate degree from an accredited four-year college

 MCAT score at or above the 70th percentile